 What are ticks?

-Ticks can be found year-round but are most prevalent in the warm summer months.
+Ticks can be found year-round but are most prevalent in the warm summer months which make Las Vegas and the Southern California area a hot spot.
 They are parasites, and as a result, are on a continual quest for a host.
 If a host is not available, a tick can survive up to a year without feeding.

 A female tick must have a blood meal before she can lay eggs.
 After feeding, she drops off her host and lays thousands of eggs.
 A female tick lays one batch of eggs, after which she dies.
 A male tick also dies after reproducing.